homerchen19/nba-color/README.md

 ### getColorsList(teamAbbreviation) => `Array`

-Return an `array` containing the NBA team colors.
+Return an `Array` containing the NBA team colors.

 Note.
 If received an excluded team abbreviation, return `undefined`.